 Benefits of vaccinating tamariki

 COVID-19 generally has mild effects in children and is rarely severe or fatal.
-Children who have COVID-19 will commonly have no symptoms or only mild respiratory symptoms, similar to a cold.
+Children and young people who have COVID-19 will commonly have no symptoms or only mild respiratory symptoms, similar to a cold.
 However, some can become very sick and need to go to hospital.

 Rare complications can include Multisystem Inflammatory Syndrome (MIS-C), which may require intensive care.
 This age group can also suffer long-term side effects (known as long COVID), even after mild cases of COVID-19.